jongan69/PrepAI/docs/API_DOCUMENTATION.md

 ### Export Options

-The generated `swagger.json` file can be:
+The generated `swagger.json` endpoint can be:
 - Imported into other API documentation tools
 - Used with code generation tools
 - Shared with external developers
+- Accessed directly via `/api/swagger.json`
 - Version controlled for API changes

 ## Support